Of God’s Plan for Our

 One of the strongest and clearest prophetic events found in O.T. regarding Jesus Christ, is to my mind the conflict and drama which happened to Joseph who was cast down into a well by his older brothers.
 They were angry and envious since God had spoken to Joseph (Gen. 37).
 But through the foresight of God, Joseph became their savior when the seven years of barren cornfields hit Egypt and other parts of the Middle-East.
 Pharaoh had made Joseph the second in power in the ruling over Egypt.
 That made him capable to decide to whom Egypt would sell food supply.
 And Potiphar thus had to take orders from Joseph!
 (Gen. 41-44).
 And just like it came to reconciliation between Joseph and his regretful brothers, under tears – so shall it come to a full reconciliation between Israel and Jesus.
 They will beg His forgiveness, He Whom they had nailed to a cross, and had refused to follow and to become believers of Christ.

 For God to be able to take care of the world in the future, it first had to be made an eternal sacrifice for all sin, for all people.
-He chose Israel to be His nation to which He would send His Son, Messiah Jesus, so that the world at the future kingdom on earth could help the entire world.
+He chose Israel to be His nation to which He would send His Son, Messiah Jesus, so that Israel at the future kingdom on earth could help the entire world.

 Before Jesus could be that millennial king in Israel, He had to die on the cross so that God could deliver all mankind from sin, by them believing on Jesus.
 This is God’s main plan in regard to salvation.
 Everything has to do with Jesus when we open the Bible.
 I might just as well quote Paul right away, getting straight to it, Col. 1:13-20 (using Amplified Bible, except that in clambers) –